Part of THROUGH OOZE and SLIME

 Maaijke Middelbeek, Mycelium Motherboard, Reactive Fungi Wearable, Through ooze and slime

-Mycelium knitting in the soil, at the opening, 10 days after starting the culture
+10 days after starting the culture

 humus, soil, white button mushroom culture, oyster mushrooms